 Indoor durability refers to how long the vinyl and inks will maintain their appearance when not exposed to UV light or weather.
 Most quality vinyl stickers last 5-10 years indoors.

 Outdoor durability indicates performance when exposed to sun, rain, and temperature fluctuations.
-This typically ranges from 2-7 years depending on the vinyl quality and finish.
-In Australia's harsh UV environment, you may see reduced outdoor lifespan compared to manufacturer claims based on less intense climates.
+Outdoor ratings range from 2-7 years depending on vinyl grade and finish type.
+Australia's UV index regularly exceeds 11 (extreme), which reduces outdoor lifespan by 20-40% compared to manufacturer claims based on Northern Hemisphere testing conditions.

 Even the best vinyl sticker will fail if applied incorrectly.
 Follow these steps for optimal results: